-kgalloway@lexingtonchristian.org
+ckoett@lexingtonchristian.org

-The Entrepreneur Club aims to provide a forum that allows likeminded students to network and share while creating an environment that will foster innovation and entrepreneurship.
-The Entrepreneur Club is open to all high school students and meets on a monthly basis.
+The Entrepreneur Club aims to provide a forum that allows like-minded students to network and share while creating an environment that will foster innovation and entrepreneurship.
+The Entrepreneur Club is open to all high school students and meets monthly.
 Club meetings will consist of guest speakers from the community, brainstorming sessions, and club project(s).